lambdaclass/mirra_backend/docs/collision-detection.md

 # Collision detection

+A collision detection library implementation based on [https://www.jeffreythompson.org/collision-detection/](https://www.jeffreythompson.org/collision-detection/).

 We are working with entities.

 These entities can be of any of these types: Point, Line, Circle, Polygon.

 Each entity has attributes, which can be mandatory or not:
-- id: unique identifier
+- `id (unsigned int)`: unique identifier
-- shape: Point, Line, Circle, Polygon.
+- `shape (Shape)`: Point, Line, Circle, Polygon.
 To determine which collision algorithm to use
-- radius: in the case of a circle
+- `radius (float)`: in the case of a circle
-- speed: in case of movement
+- `speed (float)`: in case of movement
-- direction: in case of movement
+- `direction (Direction {x: float, y: float})`: in case of movement
-- name: unique name of the entity
-- category: Player, Projectile, Obstacle.
+- `category (Category)`: Player, Projectile, Obstacle.
 We use it to know when to check for collisions
-- vertices: in case the entity is defined by points
+- `vertices (array of Position {x: float, y: float})`: in case the entity is defined by points
-- position: position of the entity on the map
+- `position (Position {x: float, y: float})`: position of the entity on the map

-For collision checking, we iterate through all entities searching for those that collide with the current one and return a list of all collisions.
+For collision checking, we iterate through entities searching for those that collide with the current one and return a list of all collisions.

 The possible collision detection algorithms we handle are: